 Kidney function declines as you grow older.
 This medication is removed by the kidneys.
 Therefore, elderly people may be at a greater risk for kidney damage while using this drug.

 During pregnancy, cidofovir should be used only when clearly needed.
 It may harm an unborn baby.
 Discuss the risks and benefits with your doctor.
 The manufacturer recommends avoiding pregnancy.
 To prevent pregnancy, men with female partners should use effective barrier protections (such as latex or polyurethane condoms) during all sexual activity during treatment and for at least 90 days after stopping the medication.
-Women should use at least 2 forms of effective birth control (such as birth control pills and condoms) during treatment and for at least 1 month after stopping the medication.
+Women should use effective forms of birth control (such as birth control pills and condoms) during treatment and for at least 1 month after stopping the medication.

 It is not known if this medication passes into breast milk.
 Because of the possible risks to the infant and because breast milk can transmit HIV, do not breast-feed.